 The Median Home Price: The median home price in the Twin Cities fell 2.6% in December to $331,000 as the seasonal contraction cycle continues.
 The median home price will probably fall marginally as a lagging indicator for sales closing in January as the demand in December was soft but with inventory bottoming and demand picking up in January, prices are likely to turn back up for sale that close in February.

 Note: This doesn't mean that all home prices fell in December.
 There are some Twin Cities segments where prices are actually continuing to rise marginally through the winter contraction because inventory has fallen faster than demand or because the area has pent up demand that remains unfulfilled.

 Home Inventory: Home inventory fell 32% in December to 4,287 units which is 20% below the previous all-time low in inventory that was set in December of 2020.
 This will absolutely set the stage for another significant rise in home prices for 2022.
 We expect another marginal dip in inventory in January and then we expect inventory to chase demand all the way through late summer/early fall.

 Pending Home Sales: Pending sales fell 31% in December to 3,265 units which is a predictible element of the seasonal contraction.
 We expect demand to move up marginally in January and then explode exponentially into the spring market of 2022.

-Mortgage Rates: Mortgage rates moved up 3.5% in December to 3.22% for the average 30-year-fixed conventional mortgage in the U.S. That rate represents an 18-month-high but is still very low in historical terms.
+Mortgage Rates: Mortgage rates moved up 2.5% in December to 3.11% for the average 30-year-fixed conventional mortgage in the U.S. That rate is close to an 18-month-high but is still very low in historical terms.

 Lumber Prices: Lumber prices moved up another 20% in December.
 They remain up 126% from their correction in August and up 300% from their 2020 low.